 During the lease term in Chantilly

-During lease, the rental belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Chantilly, the renter must allow us to enter the rental home.
-Some justifiable reasons to go into rental property are to:
+During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Chantilly, the renter must allow us to enter the rental home.
+Some valid reasons to access rental property are to:

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental property.
-However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Chantilly.
 Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a free source for rental investors in Chantilly
+a free archive for rental investors in Chantilly

-- Before you move a tenant into your property in Chantilly
+- Before you rent out your property in Chantilly

 - Collections and evictions